If there is one staple of my parenting, it is audio books.

 - As they move on to longer books, give them an overview of the story beforehand.
 Talk about who the main characters are, what the basic premise is, and things they might want to look for in the story.
 When you’re just moving into chapter book territory, it can be trickier to follow along than when you have a picture book with illustrations to guide the way.

 - Have them do something with their hands.
 My mom read aloud to us every night until I was in high school, and most of the time my sisters and I would braid each others hair, do our nails or crochet.
 It’s much easier for most people to listen if their hands are busy.
 It might look to you like they’re not really paying attention, but I bet you’ll be shocked how much they pick up.
 I have a whole list of 20+ suggestions for activities here!

 - Let them quit if they don’t like a book.
 Ella quite liked the first couple of Katie Kazoo books, but then on the third one, she was listening while we were driving to Warwick and we noticed she started skipping ahead.
 When we asked her about it, she said “it’s too scary for me that she’s going to turn into a baby.”
 So we just returned that audiobook and picked something else instead.
 No reason to force her to listen to something she wasn’t enjoying when there are so many other options out there.

-My favorite audio books for preschoolers
+OUR favorite audio books for TODDLERS and preschoolers

 Any other questions or suggestions for audio books for preschoolers?
 I’m happy to try to answer and I’d be thrilled for any more audio titles your children have loved.